bcaddy/bcaddy.github.io/_posts/guides/2022-09-08-arm-ddt-with-gpus.md

 - Array Viewer: Any expression can go in the brackets and be displayed in 2D.
   The correct indexing scheme for Cholla is `xid + yid*nx + zid*nx*ny +
   field*n_cells`.

+## Arm MAP

+- `map --profile --cuda-kernel-analysis --cuda-transfer-analysis mpirun -n 4 EXECUTABLE ARGS`
+  - `--profile`: Standard flag for profiling
+  - `--cuda-kernel-analysis`: Enables CUDA kernel profiling
+  - `--cuda-transfer-analysis`: Enables CUDA memory transfer profiling
+  - The CUDA args require `-lineinfo` when compiling
+  - The CUDA args have a HUGE performance impact on host code so host and device code should be profiled separately.
+The NVIDIA GPU metrics will be adversely affected by this overhead, particularly the GPU utilization metric
+- View with `map —connect MAP_FILE.map` or download and open with Arm MAP
+- Can make reports from .map files with `perf-report map-file.map`

+## Arm Performance Reports

+`perf-report mpirun -n 4 EXECUTABLE ARGS` or `perf-report map-file.map`.
+Generates a nice HTML and text summary of the profiling.